AnswerDotAI/fsdp_qlora/README.md

 ## Converting Saved Models

 If you specify `--save_model True` the adapter layers will be saved as a state dict.
 To convert to the regular huggingface format and upload to the hub, see: **Converting the State Dict.ipynb**

+## Limitations

+While QLoRA finetuning works with FSDP, there are some rough edges to be aware of with this alpha release and our example script.

+First, the current release of Transformer `AutoModel.from_pretrained` cannot be used to load models into quantized weights, as it does not support the new quant_storage or quantization flag.
+Loading pretrained models requires writing or using custom model loading code.
+We provide an example of how to load and quantize a QLoRA model for finetuning in our demo script.
+We are actively working with Hugging Face to resolve this incompatibility in future Transformers and PEFT releases.

+Second, quantized models must be entirely loaded into all GPUs before FSDP can shard them across GPUs.
+We mitigate this issue in our example script by loading the model weights layer by layer and quantizing them before loading the next layer.
+This means the maximum model size which QLoRA and FSDP can finetune on a 24GB cards is currently 34 billion parameters.
+Third, QLoRA doesn’t support FSDP’s and llama-recipes’ low cpu memory usage option via `sync_module_states`.
+This option allows FSDP to only load one instance of the model, potentially split evenly across GPUs, and then shard the model weights across GPUs for training.
+We are actively researching fixes for this issue and hope to resolve it in a future update.

+Fourth, while FSDP’s Mixed Precision works with QLoRA, practitioners need to be careful to set the `MixedPrecision.param_type` to match the `Linear4Bit.quant_storage` dtype.
+Otherwise, FSDP’s Mixed Precision could cast the quantized weights to a different precision, essentially turning them into random weights.
+Our example script shows how to avoid this potential pitfall, and we will be happy to assist model training libraries in correctly exposing FSDP’s Mixed Precision options to users when training with QLoRA